 Any elevation above the reference ranges for your age and gender is liver damage.
 The higher the degree of elevation, the more liver damage is significant.

 Roughly, ALT and AST levels elevation is considered mild when they are below 100 U/L. Significant.

 - Autoimmune hepatitis.

-Liver cirrhosis is permanent damage to your liver cells and with the loss of their unique structure.
-Liver cirrhosis results from untreated chronic hepatitis such as hepatitis C, autoimmune hepatitis, and or alcoholic liver disease.
+Liver cirrhosis is permanent damage to your liver cells and the loss of their unique structure.
+Liver cirrhosis results from untreated chronic hepatitis, such as hepatitis C, autoimmune hepatitis, and alcoholic liver disease.